axmz/react-drag-navigation/README.md

 when dragging keep the window always on top
 make a sign when back() is triggered or lock scroll
 disable mouse up on slow drag
+withroute, if going directly to withroute/2 the component doesn't load, only when activated by dragwrapper.

 # questions  -->
 what is the right way to keep track of primitives. ref.current is does not notify. useMemo, useState?